 • Language development (what to say to get their messages across)

 • Problem solving (how can we make this city bigger?)

 3 – 4 yrs. old: They play cooperatively together, taking turns with other children.
 Show more reasoning skills & ask Qs re. ‘why’ and ‘how’.

-Recognize shapes, letters, colors, & can solve jigsaw puzzles by combining thinking with trial and error.
-Play imaginatively (play house, dress-up…).
+Recognize shapes, letters, colors, & can solve jigsaw puzzles by combining thinking by trial and error.
+Play imaginatively (play house, dress-up // make sandcastles, collect rocks…).

 6. Cooperative Play

 When children focus on a joint effort rather than on themselves, bringing together all of the social skills they’ve been working on, and putting them into action.
 Play is organized to: